EnautMendi/Muskit/README.md

 ## Command Line
 The command line version has all the features supported and it is more flexible to be used for experimentation.
 In particular, the following two commands are used.

-- Mutants Generation: ```python3 CommandMain.py Create generatorConfig.py circuit.py```
+- Mutants Generation: ```python3 CommandMain.py Create generatorConfig.py ${yourQuantumProgram}```
-- Mutants Execution: ```python3 CommandMain.py Execute executorConfig.py testCases.py *```
+- Mutants Execution: ```python3 CommandMain.py Execute executorConfig.py testCases.py ${mutant_1} ... ${mutant_n}```

-The first command generates mutants for a provided circuit "circuit.py".
-Note that depending on the location of "circuit.py", one may need to provide the full path of the file.
+The first command generates mutants for a provided circuit ${yourQuantumProgram}.
+Note that depending on the location of ${yourQuantumProgram}, one may need to provide the full path of the file.
-The second command executes all the test cases specified in "testcases.py" on all the mutants in the current directory.
-A user may specify the full path to directory, where the generated mutants are located.
+The second command executes all the test cases specified in "testcases.py" on mutants ${mutant_1} ... ${mutant_n} provided as input.

 Through the configuration files described above, users can configure both mutant generator and mutants executor for their specific needs.

 ## GUI